 You’ll uncover what your dreams are through these guided journaling exercises.

-Go ahead and start exploring.
+Go ahead and start exploring different things.

 Forget about excuses; you do have time.